• Compare

 Compared to other web hosts, we found Bluehost’s base plan to be very good value for money at £3.02 per month.

-For that price, Bluehost will provide you with a ton of features including an automated WordPress set up, an SEO tool you can use to analyze how highly your website is ranking for certain keywords, and a Weebly-based website builder.
+For that price, Bluehost will provide you with a ton of features including an automated WordPress set up, an SEO tool you can use to analyse how highly your website is ranking for certain keywords, and a Weebly-based website builder.

 We think the best feature about Bluehost is it’s support teams, who are available 24/7 via phone or live chat, and are seriously good when it comes to troubleshooting your problems.